How can I afford a holiday?

 - Don’t use cash machines that charge you;

-- Use a mate’s washing machine rather than the launderette;
+- If you don’t have one, ask to use a mate’s washing machine rather than the launderette;

 - Use a clothes horse and radiators rather than a tumble dryer;

-- Don’t take your credit card or debit card to the pub;
+- Don’t take your credit card or debit card to the pub, or anywhere else if you can avoid it;

 - Quit smoking, or switch to rolling tobacco.